How to Help Someone Who Is Suicidal

 Suicide is more common than you may think.
 Worldwide, more than 700,000 people die by suicide each year.

 In the US, one person dies by suicide every 11 minutes and it’s the second leading cause of death among people ages 10 to 34.
 It’s the tenth leading cause of death overall.
-In 2019, we lost 47,511 people to suicide.
+In 2020, we lost about 46,000 people to suicide.

 What are suicidal thoughts?